jiaolyulu/kineticSculpture/club-spirit.md

 ### Club Spirit
 1. We are not dumb mechanics.
 We are trying to bring the softness and tenderness in ourselves to those movements.
-Those engineers are admirable.
+Those engineers are admirable. (lulu)
-2. Movement could bring a sculpture a second life.
+2. Movement could bring a sculpture a second life. (lulu)
 3. Physical movement and virtual movement is different.
-We love to play with the limitation of physical things.
+We love to play with the limitation of physical things. (lulu)
-4. We love to play and observe motion.
+4. We love to play and observe motion. (lulu)
-5. We acknowledge that the motion of matter is the basics of our world.
+5. We acknowledge that the motion of matter is the basics of our world. (lulu)
-6. Motion is honest, it can not lie
+6. Motion is honest, it can not lie (lulu)
 7. The world moves, why shouldn't art (Danny)
-8. Movement is a form of capturing reality (Etienne Jules Marey / aike)
+8. Movement is a form of capturing reality (Etienne Jules Marey / Aike)
 9. Kinetic sculptures shape itself (Ziwei)
 10. always break something (Angelo)
-11. I don’t have a sentence but I have an idea (Stela)
+11. I don’t have a sentence but I have an idea (Stela, inspired by Suraj)
 12. Kinetic impressionism.
-Capturing reality/ truth beyond visual realism via movement (aike) 13.
+Capturing reality/ truth beyond visual realism via movement (Aike) 13.

 ### World Sculpture Racing Society